Russo-Turkish War (1806–1812): 2nd Phase (1809–1810)

-Kutuzov's campaign (1811)
+Last Phase: Kutuzov's campaign (1811)

 Kutuzov's first action upon taking command was to reduce the size of the garrisons in the fortresses along the Danube and retreat back into Wallachia.
 The Russian withdrawal induced the Turks to launch a counter-offensive to recapture lost territory.
 In the spring of 1811, 60,000 Turkish troops led by Grand Vizier Ahmed Pasha gathered at Šumnu, the strongest fortress in Ottoman Bulgaria and set out on a campaign to confront Kutuzov's army.
 Kutuzov's army was also large with 46,000 soldiers, however, he was responsible for protecting the full 600 mile Danube River border between Wallachia and Ottoman Bulgaria.

-On 22 June 1811, the two forces met in battle at Rusçuk on the Danube.
+On 22 June 1811, the two forces met in battle of Rusçuk on the Danube.
 After a long struggle, the Russians successfully repelled Ahmed Pasha's larger army.
 A few days later as the Turks were preparing to attack the Russians in the Rusçuk fortress, Kutuzov ordered his forces to cross the Danube and retreat back into Wallachia.

 Believing that the Russians were trying to escape, Ahmed Pasha decided to launch an attack.
 On 28 August, 36,000 Turkish troops began to cross the Danube River to assault the Russians.
 The Turkish force established a fortified bridgehead on the left bank of the river near the small village of Slobozia where they were quickly surrounded by two divisions of Kutuzov's army.
 The remaining 20,000 men of Ahmed Pasha's army remained at the Turkish field camp on the right bank near Rusçuk where they guarded the munitions and supplies.
 On the night of 1 October 1811, however, a Russian detachment of 7,500 men secretly crossed the Danube.
 In the morning the Russians overwhelmed the Turkish troops in a surprise attack.
 The Turks panicked and scattered, suffering 2,000 casualties.
 Thereafter, the Russian forces completely enveloped the Turkish bridgehead on the left bank of the Danube and initiated an all-out artillery attack.

-For approximately six weeks, the Russians sieged and bombarded the Turkish bridgehead.
+For approximately six weeks, the Russians besieged and bombarded the Turkish bridgehead.
 Surrounded with their supply lines cut, the Turks suffered not only from a persistent Russian bombardment but also from malnutrition and disease.
 A ceasefire was agreed upon on 25 October and approximately three weeks later on 14 November 1811, Ahmed Pasha agreed to a truce and formally surrendered to Kutuzov.
 The magnitude of the Turkish defeat with 36,000 casualties, ended the war along the Danube and led to peace negotiations ultimately resulting in the signing of the Treaty of Bucharest on 28 May 1812.